Pros and cons of different robotics solutions for order fulfillment

 Pros:

-• Lower upfront cost: AMRs typically cost less to implement and maintain than shuttle or cube storage, primarily because they do not need much supporting infrastructure.
+• Lower upfront cost: AMRs typically cost less to implement and maintain than shuttle or cube storage, primarily because they do not need as much supporting infrastructure.

-• No single point of failure: each robot operates independently and one breaking down does not affect the others.
+• No single point of failure: Each robot operates independently and one breaking down does not affect the others.

 Cons: